florez-alberto/restriction_site_fitter/README.md

 +RMD file with kniter functions (RS_fitter)
 +R file with only the functions (restriction_site_fitter)
-+txt file with excersice original text
++txt file with exercise original text
 +HTML file with knitted RMD file
 +PDF file with the printable version of the html file